 List includes John S. McCain, Sr., John S. McCain, Jr. and more.
 Featuring Navy admirals, British admirals, and more, this list has it all.From reputable, prominent, and well known admirals to the lesser known admirals of today, these are some of the best professionals in the admiral field.
 If you want to answer the questions, "Who are the most famous admirals ever?" and "What are the names of famous admirals?" then you're in the right place.

-Pedro Menéndez de Avilés (Spanish pronunciation: [ˈpeðɾo mẽˈnẽndeθ ðe aβiˈles]; 15 February 1519 – 17 September 1574) was a Spanish admiral and explorer from the region of Asturias, Spain, who is remembered for planning the first regular trans-oceanic convoys and for founding St. Augustine, Florida, in 1565.
+- Pedro Menéndez de Avilés (Spanish pronunciation: [ˈpeðɾo mẽˈnẽndeθ ðe aβiˈles]; 15 February 1519 – 17 September 1574) was a Spanish admiral and explorer from the region of Asturias, Spain, who is remembered for planning the first regular trans-oceanic convoys and for founding St. Augustine, Florida, in 1565.
 This was the first successful Spanish settlement in La Florida and the most significant city in the region for nearly three centuries.
 St. Augustine is the oldest continuously-inhabited, European-established settlement in the continental United States.
-Menéndez subsequently became the first governor of colonial Florida.
-Menéndez had made his career in the Spanish Navy, in the service of the king, Philip II of Spain.
-His initial plans for a voyage to Florida revolved around ...more on Wikipediasee more on Pedro Menéndez de Avilés
+Menéndez de Avilés was also the first governor of Florida (1565–74).... more on Wikipedia

-John Sidney "Jack" McCain Jr. (January 17, 1911 – March 22, 1981) was a United States Navy admiral, who served in conflicts from the 1940s through the 1970s, including as the Commander, United States Pacific Command.
+- John Sidney "Jack" McCain Jr. (January 17, 1911 – March 22, 1981) was a United States Navy admiral who served in conflicts from the 1940s through the 1970s, including as the Commander, United States Pacific Command.
 The son of a naval officer, McCain grew up in Washington, D.C., and graduated from the U.S. Naval Academy in 1931, after which he entered the submarine service.
-In World War II, he commanded submarines in several theaters of operation, was responsible for sinking several Japanese ships, and was decorated with both the Silver Star and Bronze Star.
+During World War II he commanded submarines in several theaters of operation, was responsible for sinking several Japanese ships, and was decorated with both the Silver Star and Bronze Star.
 After the war, he held a variety of commands, specializing in amphibious warfare.
-He led the 1965 U.S. invasion of the Dominican Republic.
-He also served in several posts in Washington, including ...more on Wikipediasee more on John S. McCain, Jr.
+He led the 1965 U.S. invasion of the Dominican... more on Wikipedia